 Why do the students get Home Materials?
 Are we supposed to practice at home?

 Children and parents can have so much fun at home and in the car with Musikgarten songs and dances.
 In class you learn the songs, but at home is where you really have fun with the songs and dances.
 It's a great family bonding time.
-Try it and you won't have to ask this question ever again!

 There are home assignments for piano students of all ages.
 Piano students need an acoustic or digital piano for home playing and practice time.